Middle School Language Arts – Family

 Family Matters

-English Language Arts with Light Writing
+English Language Arts with Writing

-Registration is for the 2024-25 school year (26 weeks)
+Registration is for the full school year (28 weeks)

 Concepts Covered